nodemcu/nodemcu-firmware/lua_examples/luaOTA/README.md

 -  The NodeMCu build must include the following modules: `wifi`, `net`, `file`, `tmr`, `crypto` and`sjason`.

--  This implementation follow ephemral practices, that it is coded to ensure that all resources used are collected by the Lua GC, and hence the available heap on application start is the same as if luaOTA had not been called.
+-  This implementation follow ephemeral practices, that it is coded to ensure that all resources used are collected by the Lua GC, and hence the available heap on application start is the same as if luaOTA had not been called.